Acide urique | Clinique Omicron Québec

 |---|---|---|

-| Fasting blood uric acid | Baseline assessment; to be performed at a distance from any recent inflammatory flare-up (at least 3-4 weeks), without recent dietary changes or introduction or discontinuation of uricosuric medications | Confirmation of hyperuricemia and quantification of the degree of elevation guiding therapeutic strategy |
+| Fasting uraemia | Basic examination; to be carried out at a distance from any recent inflammatory crisis (at least 3-4 weeks), with no recent dietary changes and no introduction or discontinuation of uricosuric drugs. | Confirmation of hyperuricemia and quantification of the degree of elevation to guide treatment strategy |

-| 24-hour uricuria | Useful for distinguishing renal overproduction and under-excretion; to be performed outside of hypouricemic treatment and under usual dietary conditions | Uricosuria greater than 700-800 mg/24h: overproduction of uric acid; normal or low uricosuria with hyperuricemia: predominant renal sub-excretion; guides the choice between allopurinol/febuxostat (all causes) and uricosurics (sub-excretion without lithiasis or renal insufficiency) |
+| 24-hour uricuria | Useful for distinguishing between renal overproduction and underexcretion; to be carried out in the absence of hypo-uricemic treatment and on the usual diet. | Uricuria greater than 700-800 mg/24h: overproduction of uric acid; normal or low uricuria with hyperuricemia: predominant renal underexcretion; guides choice between allopurinol/febuxostat (all causes) and uricosurics (underexcretion without lithiasis or renal insufficiency) |

-| Serum creatinine and eGFR | Systematic approach for any confirmed hyperuricemia | Renal function assessment, a determining factor in the choice and dosage of hypo-uricemic treatment; renal insufficiency is both a cause and a consequence of hyperuricemia |
+| Creatinine and eGFR | Systematic for any confirmed hyperuricemia | Assessment of renal function, a determining factor in the choice and dosage of hyperuricemia-lowering therapy; renal insufficiency is both cause and consequence of hyperuricemia |

-| Comprehensive metabolic panel | Fasting blood glucose, HbA1c, lipid panel, blood pressure, waist circumference | Systematic review of associated metabolic syndrome, common in primary gout; conditioning the overall management of cardiovascular risk |
+| Complete metabolic workup | Fasting blood glucose, HbA1c, lipid profile, blood pressure, waist circumference | Systematic search for associated metabolic syndrome, common in primary gout; conditions overall management of cardiovascular risk |

-| Synovial fluid analysis | In case of diagnostic doubt, particularly to distinguish a gout attack from septic arthritis or articular chondrocalcinosis (pseudogout) | Highlighting needle-shaped monosodium urate crystals with negative birefringence in polarized light, within or outside polynuclear cells; reference examination for definitive diagnosis |
+| Synovial fluid analysis | In case of diagnostic doubt, particularly to distinguish a gout attack from septic arthritis or chondrocalcinosis of the joints (pseudogout) | Detection of needle-shaped monosodium urate crystals, with negative birefringence in polarized light, inside or outside polynuclear cells; reference examination for diagnosis of certainty. |

-| Joint ultrasound | First-line imaging for the detection of articular and periarticular urate deposits | Double contour sign (urate deposition on the surface of hyaline cartilage) and hyperechoic intra-articular tophi are highly suggestive of gout; superior sensitivity to standard radiography for early lesions |
+| Joint ultrasound | First-line imaging for the detection of articular and periarticular urate deposits | Double contour sign (urate deposits on the surface of hyaline cartilage) and hyperechoic intra-articular tophi are highly suggestive of gout; greater sensitivity than standard radiography for early lesions |

-| Low Dose CT | Dual-energy densitometry for characterizing the chemical nature of joint deposits | Detection and quantification of monosodium urate crystal deposits with high precision; useful in atypical or polyarticular forms, for monitoring the dissolution of tophi under treatment, and in complex diagnostic situations. |
+| Low-dose CT scanner (DECT) | Dual-energy computed tomography to characterize the chemical nature of joint deposits | Highly accurate detection and quantification of monosodium urate deposits; useful in atypical or polyarticular forms, for monitoring tophi melting under treatment and in complex diagnostic situations |

-| X-rays of affected joints | Useful in chronic forms for evaluating progressive osteoarticular lesions | Geodes from a punch-out of the articular interspaces, with a dense bony rim, pathognomonic of advanced tophaceous gout |
+| X-rays of affected joints | Useful in chronic forms to assess progressive osteoarticular lesions | Die-cut geodes at a distance from the joint spaces, with dense bone edging, pathognomonic of advanced tophaceous gout |

-| Complete blood count and cell lysis panel | In case of suspected hematologic disease or accelerated cell lysis as a cause of overproduction | Orientation towards leukemia, lymphoma, polycythemia, or chronic hemolysis in case of associated abnormality |
+| Blood count and cytolysis test | In cases of suspected haemopathy or accelerated cell lysis as a cause of overproduction | Referral to leukemia, lymphoma, polycythemia or chronic hemolysis in case of associated abnormalities |

-| TSH | Screening for underlying hypothyroidism contributing to reduced renal excretion of urates | Partial normalization of uricemia under levothyroxine replacement therapy in cases of established hypothyroidism |
+| TSH | Screening for underlying hypothyroidism contributing to reduced renal urate excretion | Partial normalization of uricemia under levothyroxine replacement therapy in proven hypothyroidism |

 Therapeutic strategies

-| Approach | Treatment | Indications and modalities |
+| Approach | Treatment | Indications and procedures |

 |---|---|---|

-| Acute crisis: non-steroidal anti-inflammatory drugs (NSAIDs) | Indomethacin, naproxen, ibuprofen at anti-inflammatory doses | First-line treatment for acute crisis in patients without contraindications; to be started as early as possible in the first hours of the crisis; to be continued until complete resolution of symptoms (7 to 14 days); contraindicated in case of significant renal insufficiency, active gastroduodenal ulcer, or anticoagulant therapy |
+| Acute crisis: non-steroidal anti-inflammatory drugs (NSAIDs) | Indomethacin, naproxen, ibuprofen in anti-inflammatory doses | First-line treatment of acute attacks in patients with no contraindications; to be started as early as possible in the first few hours of the attack; to be continued until complete resolution of symptoms (7 to 14 days); contraindicated in cases of significant renal impairment, active peptic ulcer or anticoagulant therapy. |

-| Acute crisis: colchicine | Low-dose colchicine (0.5 mg two to three times a day) | Alternative to NSAIDs, particularly recommended in case of contraindication to NSAIDs or mild to moderate renal insufficiency; mechanism of action by inhibiting tubulin polymerization in polymorphonuclear leukocytes, reducing their migration and activation; particular attention to drug interactions (CYP3A4 and P-glycoprotein inhibitors) and dose-dependent gastrointestinal toxicity |
+| Acute crisis: colchicine | Low-dose colchicine (0.5 mg twice or three times a day) | Alternative to NSAIDs, particularly recommended in cases of contraindication to NSAIDs or mild to moderate renal impairment; mechanism of action: inhibition of tubulin polymerization in polymorphonuclear cells, reducing their migration and activation; special attention to drug interactions (CYP3A4 and P-glycoprotein inhibitors) and dose-dependent gastrointestinal toxicity |

-| Acute crisis: corticosteroids | Prednisone 30-40 mg/day orally or injectable methylprednisolone; intra-articular triamcinolone injection in case of accessible monoarthritis | Reserved for cases with contraindications to NSAIDs and colchicine (advanced renal insufficiency, serious drug interactions); efficacy equivalent to other treatments for flare-ups; to be avoided if septic arthritis cannot be ruled out |
+| Acute crisis: corticosteroids | Prednisone 30-40 mg/day per os or methylprednisolone injection; intra-articular injection of triamcinolone in case of accessible mono-arthritis. | Reserved for cases with contraindications to NSAIDs and colchicine (advanced renal failure, serious drug interactions); equivalent efficacy to other crisis treatments; avoid if septic arthritis cannot be ruled out. |

-| Background treatment: xanthine oxidase inhibitors | Allopurinol (100 to 900 mg/day depending on kidney function); febuxostat (80 to 120 mg/day) | Reference background treatment for gout; act by reducing uric acid production; initiate at a distance from an acute attack (at least 2 to 4 weeks after resolution), under prophylactic anti-inflammatory cover (colchicine 0.5 mg/day for 3 to 6 months) to avoid triggering a mobilization crisis; gradual titration of allopurinol with adaptation to renal function; febuxostat is more potent and does not require renal adaptation up to an eGFR of 30 mL/min |
+| Background treatment: xanthine oxidase inhibitors | Allopurinol (100 to 900 mg/day depending on renal function); febuxostat (80 to 120 mg/day) | Reference background treatment for gout; acts by reducing uric acid production; to be initiated at a distance from an acute attack (at least 2 to 4 weeks after resolution), under prophylactic anti-inflammatory cover (colchicine 0.5 mg/day for 3 to 6 months) to avoid triggering a mobilization attack; gradual titration of allopurinol with adaptation to renal function; febuxostat is more potent and does not require renal adaptation up to an eGFR of 30 mL/min. |

-| Background treatment: uricosurics | Probenecid, benzbromarone (availability varies by country); losartan and fenofibrate as accessory uricosurics | Increase renal urate excretion by inhibiting tubular reabsorption transporters (URAT1, GLUT9); indicated in cases of predominant renal hyperexcretion, resistance or intolerance to xanthine oxidase inhibitors; contraindicated in cases of active uric lithiasis or significant renal insufficiency; require abundant hydration and urinary alkalization |
+| Background treatment: uricosurics | Probenecid, benzbromarone (availability varies by country); losartan and fenofibrate as accessory uricosurics | Increase renal urate excretion by inhibiting tubular reabsorption transporters (URAT1, GLUT9); indicated in cases of predominant renal underexcretion, resistance or intolerance to xanthine oxidase inhibitors; contraindicated in cases of active uric lithiasis or significant renal impairment; require abundant hydration and urinary alkalinization |

-| Background treatment: biotherapies | Anakinra (IL-1 receptor antagonist); canakinumab (anti-IL-1beta antibody) | Reserved for gout attacks refractory to conventional treatments or in case of contraindication to all other treatments for the attack; canakinumab is indicated for recurrent attacks with contraindication to NSAIDs, colchicine, and corticosteroids; not available for the maintenance treatment of hyperuricemia |
+| Background treatment: biotherapies | Anakinra (IL-1 receptor antagonist); canakinumab (anti-IL-1beta antibody) | Reserved for gout attacks that are refractory to conventional treatments or when all other treatments for the attack are contraindicated; canakinumab is indicated for recurrent attacks when NSAIDs, colchicine and corticoids are contraindicated; not available for the background treatment of hyperuricemia. |

-| Hygiene and dietary measures | Reduction of purine-rich foods, elimination of sugary drinks containing fructose, reduction or cessation of alcohol (especially beer), abundant hydration (2 to 3 L/day), gradual weight loss | They allow for a reduction in uremia of 60 to 120 µmol/L on average; insufficient on their own to reach therapeutic targets in the majority of cases of established gout, but essential in addition to drug treatment to reduce doses and improve overall cardiovascular risk control |
+| Hygienic and dietary measures | Reduction of purine-rich foods, elimination of fructose-sweetened beverages, reduction or cessation of alcohol (especially beer), abundant hydration (2 to 3 L/day), gradual weight loss. | Reduce uricemia by 60 to 120 µmol/L on average; insufficient alone to reach therapeutic targets in the majority of cases of established gout, but essential as a complement to drug treatment to reduce doses and improve overall control of cardiovascular risk. |

 Consult at Clinique Omicron